Bengabad block: Agriculture

 Hills occupy a large portion of Giridih district.
 The soil is generally rocky and sandy and that helps jungles and bushes to grow.
 The forest area, forming a large portion of total area, in the district is evenly distributed all over.
 Some areas near the rivers have alluvial soil.
 In Bengabad CD block, the percentage of cultivable area to total area is 24.00%.
 The percentage of cultivable area to the total area for the district, as a whole, is 27.04%.
 Irrigation is inadequate.
 The percentage of irrigated area to cultivable area in Bengabad CD block is 10.85%.
 May to October is the Kharif season, followed by the Rabi season.
 Rice, sown in 50% of the gross sown area, is the main crop in the district.
 Other important crops grown are: maize, wheat, sugar cane, pulses and vegetables.

 Mica and coal mining

 Mica and coal are mined in Bengabad CD block.

 Backward Regions Grant Fund

 Giridih district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund created by the Government of India is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 21 districts of Jharkhand.

 Education

-Bengabad CD block had 55 villages with pre-primary schools, 173 villages with primary schools, 68 villages with middle schools, 7 villages with secondary schools, 1 village with senior secondary school, 57 villages with no educational facility.
+Bengabad CD block has 55 villages with pre-primary schools, 173 villages with primary schools, 68 villages with middle schools, 7 villages with secondary schools, 1 village with senior secondary school, and 57 villages with no educational facility.